Hodge level for weighted complete intersections: Introduction

-In this paper we provide lower bounds for some middle Hodge numbers of smooth Fano weighted complete intersections; we exclude the case of the projective space (that can be thought of as a complete intersection of codimension $0$ in itself) from our considerations to simplify notation.
+In this paper we provide lower bounds for some middle Hodge numbers of smooth Fano weighted complete intersections.
 For this we use a well known method to compute Hodge numbers of weighted complete intersections as dimensions of graded components of some bigraded ring, see Theorem~\ref{theorem:middle-Hodge-numbers} below.
 As a corollary we describe all $\QQ$-homologically minimal and diagonal smooth Fano weighted complete intersections, as well as ones of curve type and of $2$- and $3$-Calabi--Yau types.
 To make a long story short, there are no new varieties of these five types except for examples mentioned in the above discussion.

-Our first result is a complete classification of smooth Fano weighted complete intersections that are $\QQ$-homologically minimal, diagonal, or of curve type.
+Our first result is a complete classification of smooth Fano weighted complete intersections that are $\QQ$-homologically minimal, diagonal, or of curve type. {We refer the reader to~\cite{Do82} and~\cite{IF00}, or to~\S\ref{section:preliminaries} below, for relevant definitions.} We will exclude the case of the projective space (that can be thought of as a complete intersection of codimension $0$ in itself) from our considerations to simplify notation.

 \begin{theorem} Let $X$ be a smooth well formed Fano weighted complete intersection of dimension $n$ which is not an intersection with a linear cone.
 The following assertions hold. \begin{itemize} \item[(i)] The variety $X$ is $\QQ$-homologically minimal if and only if $X$ is an odd-dimensional quadric in~$\P^{n+1}$.